galzmarc/tic-tac-toe/README.md

 ## Known issues and Todos

-- Graphics need to be improved
+- Visuals need to be improved
+- Make an AI player with different levels of difficulty